Opening a bank account in the UK without proof of address

 - You’ll get a UK bank account complete with account number and sort code, which allows you to have your salary paid into it.

-The most popular challenger banks in the UK are Starling and Monzo, both of which have a full UK banking licence.
+One of the most popular challenger banks in the UK is Monzo, which has a full UK banking licence.
 Your money with them will be protected up to £85,000 by the Financial Services Compensation Scheme (FSCS), just like with any traditional bank.

 What counts as proof of address?

-Some banks will need a proof of address.
+Some banks will need at least one proof of address.

 If you’re asked for proof of address, here’s what will count: